A lawyer’s time and advice are his stock in trade.

 What we discuss in an initial consultation is always confidential.

-1. I do not charge an initial consultation fee for the following kinds of cases: Wills and Estates; Personal Injury; and Bankruptcy.
+1. I do not charge an initial consultation fee for the following matters: Wills, Powers of Attorney and Advance Health Care Directives; Personal Injury; and Bankruptcy.

 2. I handle the following types of cases: Family Law; Personal Injury; Bankruptcy; Criminal defense; Wills and Estates; and general Civil Litigation.
 If I do not handle the type of matter you want to meet with me about, my office staff will likely let you know before you schedule an appointment.